luebken/container-patterns/module-container.md

 ### 1. Linux process

-Before we come up with to many new ideas we should acknowledge the fact that a container is foremost a Linux process.
-Therefore we should apply common standards and best practices for writing Unix tools which happen to be containers.
+Before we try to introduce too many new ideas, we should acknowledge the fact that a container is foremost a Linux process.
+Therefore we should apply common standards and best practices for writing Unix tools, that now happen to be running in containers.
 These are _React to signals_, _Use standard streams_, _Handle arguments_:

 #### React to signals
 A container should react to the [signals](https://en.wikipedia.org/wiki/Unix_signal) which are sent to it.
 So our applications in the container should run in the foreground and catch signals and react appropriately.